AI Dungeon Welcome Screen

 I’d like to try GPT-3 for text generation.
 I’m on the waitlist for the GPT-3 beta, but failing that I could try AI Dungeon’s paid mode, which uses GPT-3 (their “Dragon” model).

-Afterthoughts: Who owns the story that I wrote with AI Dungeon’s help?
+Afterthoughts: Who owns the draft that I wrote with AI Dungeon’s help?

-I only wound up using a few sentences generated by the software; I mostly used the AI-generated text as starting points that I rewrote.
-If the AI was a human writing partner, we’d call this my story.
-If the AI was a traditional fiction prompt generator, we wouldn’t even mention it!
+I only wound up using a few sentences generated by the software in my draft; I used the AI-generated text as starting points, prompts that I riffed off and rewrote.

-If I’d let AI Dungeon write an entire story for me, after giving it an intial paragraph, who would own the rights to that story?
+To be clear, there is no AI-generated text in the finished story, which is 100% my writing.
+But what if I’d let AI Dungeon write an entire story for me, after giving it an intial paragraph?
+Who would own the rights to that story?
 I’m utterly unqualified to answer this question, but as best as I can tell, it depends on your country.

 Leave a Reply